diwashrestha/diwashrestha/content/posts/Scraping_Data_with_R.md

 | 9	| Myanmar	| 30852	| 25769	| 21631	| N/A | 	N/A |
 | 10	| Germany	| 29918	| 23812	| 16405	| 18028	| 22263|

 Finally, I have extracted the data from Wikipedia.
-I will analyse this data and share the insights in the next post.
+I will analyse this data and share the insights in the [Tourism in Nepal](/posts/tourism_nepal/) post.

 Feel free to send to me your feedback and suggestions regarding this post!